canary-x/tee-sequencer/README.md

 nitro-cli terminate-enclave --enclave-id $(nitro-cli describe-enclaves | jq -r '.[] | select(.EnclaveName == "sequencer") | .EnclaveID')
 ps aux | grep socat | grep -v grep | awk '{print $2}' | xargs -r sudo kill -9
 ```

+### Collecting logs

+A special zap logger will stream logs to both the console and a vsock connection.
+Console logs are only visible in DEBUG mode, which is why there's a necessity for an additional stream.
+In order to collect logs, run the special [nitro-logger](https://github.com/canary-x/nitro-logger) as a service on your
+parent instance, on port 9000.

 ## Documentation